 For this first post, let’s introduce some of the objects that we’re going to be using.
 As the theorem has the word core model in it, let’s start there.
 I’ve talked about the core model in a previous blog post, but that post was mostly directed towards inner model theorists, so I’m not really going to repeat anything from that post.
 Instead of talking about precisely what the core model is, I’d rather focus on the key properties that we often want to use in applications of core model theory: these are , covering and generic absoluteness, all of which are simple to state and yet incredibly powerful.

 The core model is a proper class structure which is denoted by , which I guess is for arbitrary reasons, like and .
 The covering property (or weak covering property, as it’s also called) states that whenever is a singular cardinal in then , and the generic absoluteness property states that stays the same when we move to (set) forcing extensions.

 The covering property is often presented as witnessing that “ is close to “; if holds then this can be seen by the fact that they both have the same amount of bijections , since in this case (and always holds since ).
 The generic absoluteness property can be seen as being canonical somehow, that its construction doesn’t depend on its surroundings.

 We can also build the relativised core model for a set , which satisfies that , covering holds above the rank of , and generic absoluteness holds for all universes that have as an element.
 The theorem is then the following, where we recall that a forcing extension is -small if the forcing poset has size .

 The PD dichotomy.
-Assume that the core model doesn’t exist for some and some either being a -fixed point or .
-Then , projective determinacy, holds.
+Let be either a -fixed point or .
+Then